The Senate Committee on Foreign Relations hearing on U.S.- Venezuelan policy comes to a close.

 “They’re going to invent things,” he said.
 “They’re very good with fake news, they’re good with alternative facts, and the fact is it doesn’t work for them.
 89 percent of the people in Venezuela reject the government.”

 In addition to political corruption, Venezuela has the highest inflation and murder rates in the world, according to Dr. Shannon O’Neil, a Nelson and David Rockefeller senior fellow for Latin America and the director of the Civil Society, Markets and Democracy Program.
 Many people are currently unable to access food and medicine, and if there’s further economic deterioration and increased violence in the country, O’Neil said she sees hundreds of thousands of refugees potentially fleeing to their Latin American neighbors as well as the U.S.

 “The humanitarian situation is dire,” Sen. Bob Menendez, D-Nj., said.
 “Children are dying of completely preventable diseases.
 Shelves are empty of basic food and medicine.
 It’s past time for not only the democratic charter to have been called into play, but to actually put into action.”

 A Fragile Solution

-Although invoking Venezuela’s violation of OAS charter provisions was deemed as the best short-term solution for the country’s problems, doubt remains as to whether or not it would be realistic.
+Although invoking Venezuela’s violation of OAS charter provisions was deemed by witnesses and senators as the best short-term solution for the country’s problems, doubt remains as to whether or not it would be realistic.

 Rubio questioned how the OAS could even enter the country, as humanitarian groups like USAID have been stopped from entering Venezuela under the pretense that there’s no emergency there.
 Ranking Member Sen. Ben Cardin, D-Md., added that many organizations will be hesitant to reform Venezuela unless change happens at the top.